GET HELP NOW BEFORE IT'S TO LATE

-Cocaine is often a powder that is snorted up the nose, or rubbed onto the gums which is often referred to as “snow or blow” Cocaine, commonly called "coke," made from the leaves of the coca plant and is an illegal drug.
-Cocaine can also be processed into a rock crystal, called freebase cocaine, rock or crack.1
+Cocaine (coke), is made from the leaves of the coca plant and is an illegal drug.
+When processed into a rock crystal, it's called freebase cocaine, rock or crack.1

 Signs someone is misusing: